 Expenditure directly incurred in the production of a specific category of income must be allocated to such income.
-Expenditure paid as a single amount which relates to non-exempt income and income from PBAs must be apportioned pro rata between these two categories.
+Expenditure paid as a single amount relating to nonexempt income and income from PBAs must be apportioned pro rata between these two categories.
 The basis of apportioning an expense will depend on the nature of the expense.

-General expenditure incurred, such as accounting fees, audit fees, bank charges or overhead expenses, which does not specifically relate to a particular source of income but which can be attributed to various sources, must be apportioned on a pro rata basis by applying the ratio that a particular source of receipts and accruals bears to the total receipts and accruals derived by the PBO (see from Step 5 in Example 13 in the Annexure).
+General expenditure incurred, such as accounting fees, audit fees, bank charges or overhead expenses, not specifically relating to a particular source of income but which can be attributed to various sources, must be apportioned on a pro rata basis by applying the ratio that a particular source of receipts and accruals bears to the total receipts and accruals derived by the PBO (see from Step 5 in Example 13 in the Annexure).

+Note:

-Note: If a PBO has maintained accurate records of expenditure relating to particular sources of income it will be unnecessary for it to allocate the expenditure on a pro rata basis.
+If a PBO has maintained accurate records of expenditure relating to particular sources of income it will be unnecessary for it to allocate the expenditure on a pro rata basis.